anton-Kozlenko/flaskAndAngularjs/README.txt

-every important api endpoint on the server is protected by a decorator. external api usage to get value of eur by usd - api token can be seen in the code. external api usage of Google maps.
+every important api endpoint on the server is protected by a decorator. external api usage to get value of eur by usd - api token can be seen in the code. external api usage of Google maps. employees locations are generated when employees are created.

 ### Backend instructions ###